 We have an enviable track record in making accretive acquisitions.
 We have very clear acquisition guidelines and we quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing.
-We acquired 7 of our 8 current Power Brands over the past 11 years.
-In October 2012, we announced our latest acquisition of Avid Health, Inc., a leader in the fast-growing gummy vitamin business for children and adults.
-We are in the process of integrating Avid Health and expect it to deliver meaningful earnings accretion starting in 2013.
+We acquired three of our four current Mega Brands over the past 12 years.
+In October of 2012, we were excited to announce our latest acquisition of Avid Health, Inc., a leader in the fast growing gummy vitamin category for children and adults.
+We quickly integrated the Avid Health business in 2013 and it delivered meaningful earnings accretion.
 We are actively seeking additional businesses to acquire and have the financial firepower to execute acquisitions that fit our guidelines.